tiy-durham-fe-2015/curriculum/lectures/week-02-3.md

   - TA
 - Create a page which dynamically displays these roles
 - Use an array to store the roles
-- Loop through the array and add an HTML element to the DOM:
+- Loop through the array and add an HTML element to the DOM, e.g.:

-  (e.g. <li class="user-role">Admin</li>)
+     <li class="user-role">Admin</li>

 ### User Roles (w/ Objects FTW!!!)

-- Now, FooCorp has asked that the roles screen display the number of users in a role e.g.
+- Now, FooCorp has asked that the roles screen display the number of users in a role, e.g.

     <li class="user-role">
       <span class="role-name">Admin</span>
       <span class="role-user-count">32</span>
     </li>

 - Modify your array to contain a Role object, rather than just strings
   - The Role object should have two properties:
   - name